-4.24.10 Marine Mammal Protection Act of 1972
+4.25.10 Marine Mammal Protection Act of 1972

 Protective measures for marine mammals such as manatees and dolphins shall be implemented.
-This project will be coordinated with the USFWS and NMFS.
+This project has been coordinated with the USFWS and NMFS.
 The work is in full compliance with the Act.

-4.24.11 Estuary Protection Act of 1968
+4.25.11 Estuary Protection Act of 1968